cosmos/ibc-go/e2e/README.md

 ### Accessing Logs

 - When a test fails in GitHub.
 The logs of the test will be uploaded (viewable in the summary page of the workflow).
-Note: There may be some discrepancy in the logs collected and the output of interchain test.
+Note: There may be some discrepancy in the logs collected and the output of interchaintest.
 The containers may run for a some time after the logs are collected, resulting in the displayed logs to differ slightly.

 ## Importable Workflow

-This repository contains an [importable workflow](https://github.com/cosmos/ibc-go/blob/185a220244663457372185992cfc85ed9e458bf1/.github/workflows/e2e-compatibility-workflow-call.yaml) that can be used from any other repository to test chain upgrades.
+This repository contains an [importable workflow](../.github/workflows/e2e-test-workflow-call.yml) that can be used from any other repository to test two chains.
 The workflow can be used to test both non-IBC chains, and also IBC-enabled chains.

 ### Prerequisites

 - In order to run this workflow, a docker container is required with tags for the versions you want to test.

-- Have an upgrade handler in the chain binary which is being upgraded to.
+- If you are running an upgrade, Have an upgrade handler in the chain binary which is being upgraded to.

 > It's worth noting that all github repositories come with a built-in docker registry that makes it convenient to build and push images to.